fluxprotocol/oracle-validator-node/README.md

 * Automatic claiming of fees and unstaking unbonded outcomes
 * Re-staking on a mallicious stake

-## Known Issues

-* Sometimes a request gets stuck even after deleting.
-This may result in the node trying to refinalize a request.

 ## Installation

 The validator node requires you to have node.js installed.
 After installing you can run: